mechadns/Python-telcochurnanalysis-main/Python-telcochurnanalysis-main/README.md

-# Telecom Customer Churn Analysis
+# Telecom Customer Churn Prediction

 ## Overview
-This project focuses on analyzing telecom customer churn using a dataset containing various customer attributes and churn status.
+This is a learning project that focuses on analyzing telecom customer churn using a dataset containing various customer attributes and churn status.
 The goal is to identify key factors influencing churn and provide insights to help telecom companies improve customer retention strategies.

 ## Dataset
 The dataset consists of the following attributes: